What is SHIMMER?

 Does NXT UK stuff apply here?

-While SHIMMER isn’t in the UK, they do like to bring over British talents, and so they have been hit a bit with the NXT UK contracts preventing wrestlers from doing appearances.
+While SHIMMER isn’t in the UK, they do like to bring over British talents.
+They have been hit a bit with the NXT UK contracts preventing wrestlers from doing appearances.
 This isn’t as big an issue to SHIMMER as it might be for us.
 Toni Storm, Viper, Kay Lee Ray, and Jinny are confirmed as no longer available to work SHIMMER because of this.
 Don’t be sour, because Prazak just sees this as opening up slots for hungry new talent to step in and prove themselves.
-Considering Dave Prazak was behind the curtain consulting during the first Mae Young Classic, there’s at least a friendly-ish relationship between WWE and SHIMMER, so who knows.
-Only WWE and SHIMMER know the score, so we just have to trust they know what they’re doing.
+Considering Dave Prazak was behind the curtain consulting during the first Mae Young Classic, there’s at least a friendly-ish relationship between WWE and SHIMMER.
+Only WWE and SHIMMER know the score.
+We just have to trust they know what they’re doing.

 Who are the current SHIMMER Champions?

 - Heart of SHIMMER Championship – Samantha Heights (injured)

 - SHIMMER Tag Team Championship – Cheerleader Melissa & Mercedes Martinez

 Are there any annual tournaments or special events?

 Not annually, but SHIMMER occasionally puts together a special match or two.
 Their SHIMMvivor Series match from Volume 50,.
 ChickFight Tournament from volume 71 and the Rumble-style battle royal from volume 19 are good examples.
 Their annual Wrestlemania weekend shows don’t always feature such matches.
 But Volume 53’s steel cage match was the first in SHIMMER history.
 It was only possible on Wrestlemania weekend because they can’t fit a cage in the Eagles Club.